-- 2.3.3 NPPF Section 12: Conserving and enhancing the historic environment sets out the principal national guidance on the importance, management and safeguarding of heritage assets within the planning process.
-The aim of NPPF Section 12 is to ensure that Local Planning Authorities, developers and owners of heritage assets adopt a consistent approach to their conservation and to reduce complexity in planning policy relating to proposals that affect them. - 2.3.4 Paragraph 126 of the NPPF states that:
+2.3.3 NPPF Section 16: Conserving and enhancing the historic environment sets out the principal national guidance on the importance, management and safeguarding of heritage assets within the planning process.
+The aim of NPPF Section 16 is to ensure that Local Planning Authorities, developers and owners of heritage assets adopt a consistent approach to their conservation and to reduce complexity in planning policy relating to proposals that affect them.

+2.3.4 Paragraph 185 of the NPPF states that:

-Local planning authorities should set out in their Local Plan a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
+'Local planning authorities should set out in their Local Plan a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
 In doing so, they should recognise that heritage assets are an irreplaceable resource and conserve them in a manner appropriate to their significance.
-In developing this strategy, local planning authorities should take into account;
+The planning authorities should take into account:

-• the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation;

-- the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; - the desirability of new development making a positive contribution to local character and distinctiveness; and - opportunities to draw on the contribution made by the historic environment to the character of a place.
+- a.
+The desirability of sustaining and enhancing the significance of heritage assets, and putting them to viable uses consistent with their conservation; - b.
+The wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; - c.
+The desirability of new development making a positive contribution to local character and distinctiveness; and d.
+Opportunities to draw on the contribution made by the historic environment to the character of a place.'

-2.3.5 Paragraph 128 of the NPPF states that:
+2.3.5 Paragraph 189 of the NPPF states that:

-In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
+'In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal on their significance.
 As a minimum, the relevant historic environment record should have been consulted and the heritage assets assessed using appropriate expertise where necessary.
-Where a site on which development is proposed includes or has the potential to include heritage assets with archaeological interest, local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation.
+Where a site on which development is proposed includes or has the potential to include heritage assets with archaeological interest, local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation.'

-2.3.6 Paragraph 129 of the NPPF states that:
+2.3.6 Paragraph 190 of the NPPF states that:

-Local planning authorities should identify and assess the particular significance of any heritage asset that may be affected by a proposal (including, by development affecting the setting of a heritage asset) taking account of the available evidence and any necessary expertise.
-They should take this assessment into account when considering the impact of a proposal on a heritage asset, to avoid or minimise conflict between the heritage asset's conservation and any aspect of the proposal.
+'Local planning authorities should identify and assess the particular significance of any heritage asset that may be affected by a proposal (including by development affecting the setting of a heritage asset) taking account to the available evidence and any necessary expertise.
+They should take this assessment into account when considering the impact of a proposal on a heritage asset, to avoid or minimise conflict between the heritage asset's conservation and any aspect of the proposal.'

-- 2.3.7 The NPPF, Section 12, therefore provides the guidance to which local authorities need to refer when setting out a strategy for the conservation and enjoyment of the historic environment in their Local Plans.
+- 2.3.7 The NPPF, Section 16, therefore provides the guidance to which local authorities need to refer when setting out a strategy for the conservation and enjoyment of the historic environment in their Local Plans.
 It is noted within this, that heritage assets should be conserved in a manner appropriate to their significance. - 2.3.8 The NPPF further provides definitions of terms which relate to the historic environment in order to clarify the policy guidance given.
-For the purposes of this report, the following are important to note: - Heritage Asset.
-This is 'a building, monument, Site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions'.
-These include designated heritage assets and assets identified by the local planning authority. - Significance.
+For the purposes of this report, the following are important to note: - Significance.
 The value of a heritage asset to this and future generations because of its heritage interest.
 This interest may be archaeological, architectural, artistic or historic.
-Significance derives not only from a heritage asset's physical presence, but also from its setting. - 2.3.9 The NPPF advises local authorities to take into account the following points when drawing up strategies for the conservation and enjoyment of the historic environment; - The desirability of sustaining and enhancing the significance of heritage assets and preserving them in a viable use consistent with their conservation;
+Significance derives not only from a heritage asset's physical presence, but also from its setting.
+For World Heritage Sites, the cultural value described within each site's Statement of Outstanding Universal Value forms part of its significance.